hugoalh-studio/github-actions-core-es/README.md

 ## 🌟 Feature

-- Ability to use directly on GitHub Actions workflow with Deno runtime without extra setup.
+- Ability to use directly on GitHub Actions with Deno runtime without extra setup.
 - Full ModuleJS.

 ## 🎯 Target